 Malfouf is a classic Lebanese dish consisting of cabbage rolls stuffed with a ground beef and rice mixture, cooked in a lemony and garlic-y broth.
 It is a labour of love but so worth it when you flip it over onto a tray and simply can't stop eating them one after another!
-A dish that will impress.
+A middle eastern rice dish that will impress.

 What is Malfouf?